by Bill McBride on 2/26/2013 02:41:00 PM

-In real terms, the National index is back to Q4 1998 levels, the Composite 20 index is back to March 2000, and the CoreLogic index back to February 2000.
+In real terms, the National index is back to October 1999 levels, the Composite 20 index is back to October 2000, and the CoreLogic index back to February 2001.

-As we've discussed before, in real terms, all of the appreciation in the '00s is gone.
+In real terms, most of the appreciation in the last decade is gone.